onsi/gomega/docs/index.md

 Eventually(FetchFullName).WithArguments(1138).Should(Equal("Wookie"))
 ```

-`WithArguments()` supports multiple arugments as well as variadic arguments.
+`WithArguments()` supports multiple arguments as well as variadic arguments.

 It is important to note that the function passed into Eventually is invoked **synchronously** when polled.  `Eventually` does not (in fact, it cannot) kill the function if it takes longer to return than `Eventually`'s configured timeout.
 This is where using a `context.Context` can be helpful.
 Here is an example that leverages Gingko's support for interruptible nodes and spec timeouts: